Archelder/Digital-Image-Processing/Assignment1/Assignment1_writting.md

 (b) They are 8-adjacent since there is a 8-path.

-(c) They are 8-adjacent since there is a m-path.
+(c) They are m-adjacent since there is a m-path.

 ![](images/Ex.4.pdf)